 Ask a Sovereign Question…

-This one is from Sarah, who very kindly gave me permission to share it with you:
+This post features a question that’s been asked of me lately, by Sarah, who very kindly gave me permission to share it with you:

-What can you do when you get into a situation–particularly in a relationship, of any kind–in which you have set a precedent of disrespecting your sovereignty, so to speak (for example, doing favors for someone when you really don’t have the capacity)?
+What can you do when you get into a situation — particularly in a relationship — in which you have set a precedent of disrespecting your sovereignty (for example, doing favors for someone when you really don’t have the capacity)?
 How can you re-assert your sovereignty when you suddenly realize that you’ve been neglecting it?

 I ask because I’ve been in situations like this, and tried to re-assert my sovereignty, and it has backfired.
 Usually the other person reacts as if I’ve thrown a shoe at them, no matter how careful I am in communicating.
 How can we do this in such a way that supports both our sovereignty and the other person’s?